 Yes, that sounded great!
 I’m wanting to get back to my roots and growing up in the 70’s Mom got a sourdough biscuit starter from a friend of ours.
 She kept it going for years.
 I loved that bread and making it was a snap.
 I did most of the cooking growing up as Mom had a job.

 Sourdough biscuits was kinda like cheating I used to think.
 And still do!
 No getting your hands messy.
 Just stir it up and drop clumps in a pan, let it rise up and BAM!
 Awesome Rolls that will impress anyone.

 A Little History of Sourdough

-For Christmas I got a Alaskan Sourdough starter and it came with this little card that had a cute story telling how Sourdough has a very old history going back to the Gold rush and Old West.
+Our friends from Alaska sent me this gift one year for Christmas and it came with this little card that had a cute story telling how Sourdough has a very old history going back to the Gold rush and Old West.
 Which I just love anything to do with the Old West.

 It was a staple for the prospectors and with it they were able to make different kinds of baked goods.
 So of them were even known to sleep with the Sourdough to keep the yeast warm and alive.
 Many of the sourdough starts where pass down from generation to generations.
 Cool!
 Mom did tell me the older my starter got the better it will taste.

 You’ve Gotta Try it!
 Cooking Bread on the Grill

 Like I said my oven is on the fritz and has been for a while now.
 Soon I’ll get one hubs promised.
 While I wait I just love making my Old Fashion Sourdough Biscuits on the grill.
 Here’s what you do.

 - We have a 5 burner Grill, so I turn on both end burners and the one next to the right side.

 - I have three burners going at the same time.
 The end burners is on high and the other one is a little past the halfway mark.